Lofoten in Summer: Weather, What to Expect & Travel Tips

 • Explore the beaches.
 Lofoten Islands have countless stunning beaches.
 If you visit just one of them, make it Uttakleiv Beach.
 Weather permitting, you may also be able to go for a swim in the sea, but remember that you are above the Arctic Circle, so the water is cold.
 It’s usually more bearable if you first spend some time in a sauna (some accommodations have them).

 • Go fishing.
 If you are interested in fishing, you’ll be glad to know that Northern Norway is a paradise for fishermen.
-There are several guided fishing tours that you can book online and some accommodations might be able to arrange it for you as well.
+There are several guided fishing tours that you can book online.
+Some accommodations might be able to arrange fishing trips for you as well.

 LEARN MORE: Best Things to Do in Lofoten